rgibert/ansible-role-wine-ade45/README.md

-# WINE - Adobe Digital Editions 4.5.x
+# WINE - Adobe Digital Editions 4.5.0

-Ansible role to install the latest ADE 4.5.x in WINE on Linux systems
+Ansible role to install the ADE 4.5.0 in WINE on Linux systems

 ## Requirements